 This guide contains things to do in Tunis in a 3 day-itinerary (including off the beaten track things), as well as everything you need to know regarding transportation tips, best tours and more.

-- Places to visit in Tunis on day 2: Bardo, Ville Nouvelle & around
+- Day 2: Bardo, Ville Nouvelle & around

-- Places to visit in Tunis on day 3: La Goulette, Carthage, Sidi Bou Said and La Marsa
+- Day 3: La Goulette, Carthage, Sidi Bou Said and La Marsa

 Intro: Why visit Tunis

 A third Mediterranean, a third European and a third North African, Tunis, the capital of Tunisia, is the Maghrebi city with perhaps, the largest cultural contrasts.

 From the wine-lovers, secular people of Carthage to the traditional families from the Medina and their Italian-like local restaurants, the capital of Tunisia has always been kind of in the middle of the way, so that’s why today, it is a real mix of all its surrounding cultures, to the extent that you will have a hard time trying to define it.

 I spent 5 days visiting Tunis and I just loved it.

 I liked it because, on the one hand, you have a great Arab Medina, not very different from the ones in Morocco, but way more welcoming, as you don’t bump into the classical hustlers that you typically find in the touristic lanes of Morocco.